levkk/rwf/examples/orm/README.md

 SELECT * FROM users WHERE id = 15;
 ```

-### Primary key requirement
+#### Primary key requirement

 Unlike ActiveRecord, Rum's ORM requires all models to have a primary key.
 Without a primary key, operations like joins, updates, and deletes become inefficient and difficult.

-Rum currently defaults the the `id` column as the primary key.
-Customizing the primary key is on the roadmap, including allowing compound keys.
+Rum currently defaults to the `id` column as the primary key.
+The primary key can be customized through the `rum::model::Model` trait.
+Support for compound keys is on the roadmap.

 ### Searching by multiple columns